Shubsaini08/Privatekeys-tools-keyhunt/README.md

 # BITCOIN-balance.py

-This script helps to fetch the balance of bitcoin addresses (All types of addresses all needed to edit some structures requirements this script Roots are from somewhere else i added
+This script helps to fetch the balance of bitcoin addresses:
+(All types of addresses all needed to edit some structures requirements this script Roots are from somewhere else i added